ESA-RadLab/BERTCSRS/README.md

 layer have a ReLU activation layer and a dropout of 0.2 during training.
 The output node has a sigmoid activation function, which can be turned off for training, as I use BCEWithLogitsLoss(), which applies a sigmoid layer itself.
 BCEWithLogitsLoss() is implemented with a strong weight on positive samples, to emphasize recall.
 The optimizer used is RAdam() and I implemented early stopping with a timeout of 3 epochs.
+The best epoch was selected based on both the validation loss and the validation AUROC.
 See [this](Project%20info.pptx) for general info on the project.

 ## Data
 In the [data/sources](data/sources) directory there are two types of files, the `All references ....xlsx` files contain the full dataset,